Stanford prison experiment: In popular culture

-The 2001 German-language film Das Experiment starring Moritz Bleibtreu is based on the experiment.
-It was remade in 2010 in English as The Experiment.
+The 2001 German-language movie Das Experiment featuring Moritz Bleibtreu is based on the experiment.
+It was remade in 2010 in English as The Experiment and was directed by Paul T. Scheuring and starred Adrien Brody, Forest Whitaker, Cam Gigandet, Clifton Collins, Jr., and Maggie Grace.

-The 2015 film The Stanford Prison Experiment is based on the experiment.
+The 2015 movie The Stanford Prison Experiment is based on the experiment.

 The YouTube series Mind Field, hosted by Michael Stevens, features an episode discussing the experiment.

 In Season 3, Episode 2 of the television series Veronica Mars, entitled "My Big Fat Greek Rush Week", a similar experiment is featured.

-In The Overstory by Richard Powers, the fictional character Douglas Pavlicek is a prisoner in the experiment, an experience which shapes later decisions.
+In The Overstory by Richard Powers, the fictional character Douglas Pavlicek is a prisoner in the experiment, an experience which influences later decisions.

 In Season 15, Episode 10 of television show American Dad, "American Data", Roger recruits Steve, Toshi, Snot and Barry into a similar experiment.

+In Volume 10, Chapter 92 of Prison School, Kate Takenomiya makes reference to and implements a similar scheme to the school's prison.

+In 2024, Disney released a National Geographic three episode documentary series The Stanford Prison Experiment: Unlocking the Truth with first hand accounts of the original participants in the study.